eemila/Matrix_timer/README.md

 # Matrix_timer
-It is my first try with canvas
+It is my first try with canvas. <br>
-Here is app preview: .........
+Here is app preview: https://eemila.github.io/Matrix_timer/

 ## Table of contents
 * [Technologies](#technologies)